Emergence of space and cosmic evolution based on entropic force: Dynamic equation of Friedmann universe based on entropic force and emergence of space

-Generally, the last term is described by a delta function because of the locality of the theory.
-However, it should be a global effect from the holographic viewpoint \cite{key-9}.
+where the term $S_{\mu\nu}$ is caused by the surface term.
+Generally, this term is described by a delta function because of the locality of the theory.
+However, it should be a global effect from the above holographic viewpoint.
 In our paper, the global effect is described by the entropic force.

-We consider the horizon of the universe.
-The horizon can be described by thermodynamics, and the thermodynamics of horizon can be described by the entropy.
-The corrected entropy with the quantum effects of the horizon is taken by \cite{key-16,key-17}
+In the de Sitter space with radius $l$, there are the Hawking temperature $T=1/(2\pi l)$ and the entropy $S=A/4$ on the horizon, where $A = 4\pi l^2$ is the cosmological horizon area\cite{key-16,key-17}.
+From this aspect, the cosmological horizon is very similar to the black hole horizon.
+Based on such similarity, the relation between the horizon and thermodynamics in black hole physics is often extended to the cosmological model, and some progress about thermodynamics of the cosmological horizon has been made (for example, see Refs.\cite{key-18,key-19,key-20}).
+Besides, our universe should be described by the quantum language(e.g., the wave function of the universe which obeys the Wheeler-DeWitt equation\cite{key-21,key-22}) from the point of view of the modern physics.
+Based on the above reasons, we employ the quantum corrected entropy of the black hole horizon as the entropy of the cosmological horizon\cite{key-23,key-24}

-where $A$ is the area of the horizon and $\alpha$ is a parameter and $L_{p}$ is the Planck length.
-The entropic force is given by \cite{key-7}
+where $A=4\pi r^2$ is the area of the horizon in which $r$ is the radius of the horizon, $\alpha$ is a parameter and $L_{p}$ is the Planck length.
+The entropic force is given by \cite{key-9,key-10}